 4: Patek Philippe Supercomplication – $24 million

 Patek Philippe created this custom piece for the ultra-wealthy banker Harry Graves Jr. It took a full five years to design and produce, but it was worth the wait.
 The end product was a pocket watch with incredible technology for its time, which holds up well even in the modern age.
+This may not look like it immediately, but it’s one of the most expensive watches out there.

 5: Jacob & Co.
 Billionaire Watch – $18 million